Gten71/KotlApp/README.md

 # :)
-first app in AndroiStudio on Kotlin this app just reverse text
+first app in AndroiStudio on Kotlin.
+This app just reverse text